Enjoying Joy

 A clear, gentle guide to help you know if this work is right for you.

-They’re designed for a very specific kind of nervous system, a very specific kind of life history, and a very specific longing.
+It’s designed for a very specific kind of nervous system, a very specific kind of life history, and a very specific longing.

 Here’s how to know if this is your space: